 - 2 stalks scallions, finely chopped

-- 4 tbsp toasted peanuts, crushed, optional, see note 2
+- 4 tablespoon toasted peanuts, crushed - optional, see note 2

 Freeze the rice

 - The night before you cook the congee, rinse the rice under running water.
 Drain then put into a container/plastic bag.
 Freeze overnight.

 - Soak dried shiitake mushrooms in water overnight.

 - Pour boiling water into a pot.
 Put in the frozen rice.
 Add salt, mushroom and the water in which the mushrooms were soaked (it's full of umami flavour).

 - Once it starts to boil again, turn down the heat to the lowest.

 - Cover with a lid and leave to simmer for 10 mins.

 - While waiting for the rice to cook.
 Marinate the chicken with all the ingredients listed.